Copper rises on hopes for improved Chinese demand

 LONDON: Copper prices rose on Thursday for the first time in a week as hopes for solid demand in China offset fears about the pace of interest rate rises and slowing economic growth.

-Global stock markets fell after U.S. and European central bank officials said inflation pressures were not easing, suggesting interest rates will continue to increase.
+Global stock markets fell and the US dollar strengthened after US and European central bank officials said inflation pressures were not easing, suggesting interest rates will continue to increase.

 Prices of the metal used in the power and construction industries fell from a record high of $10,845 a tonne in March as low as $6,955 in July.